 Any diver with a medical condition which is a contraindication to diving should not join these shark diving trips.
 PLEASE notify us in advance of any medical conditions and be prepared, upon boarding, to provide the crew with an originally signed and dated letter from their doctor on the doctor’s letterhead stating that the doctor understands the consequences of diving with the diver’s specific medical condition and that the diver is medically fit to dive.
 Please contact Divers Alert Network for advise about your medical condition.

 Medical facilities while on board are a minimum of 4 hrs away.
 We are not liable for or insured for any in water activities, such as diving, snorkeling, swimming, shark diving etc. All passengers will be required to sign release of liability waivers.

-We recommend all passengers purchase trip insurance to protect in the event your trip is canceled.
-We strongly recommend that all divers and snorkelers have diving accident insurance ( Divers Alert Network 1-800-446-2671 ).
-Divers Security Ins.
-1-800-288-4810.
+We highly recommend all passengers purchase trip insurance to protect in the event your trip is canceled or delayed due to weather.
+We strongly recommend that all divers and snorkelers have diving accident insurance such as Divers Alert Network 1-800-446-267 or Divers Security Insurance 1-800-288-4810.
 Insurance should cover in water activities and medical evacuation.
-For Travel Insurance:

 We offer a named storm guarantee; lose more than 3 days on a trip, and within a year you can reschedule for free.
 Again, we do recommend you get trip insurance to cover flights and other travel expenses.